12×12×12 nest box, 1 per 4 hens, mounted below the roost

 | Hot climate (Phoenix, Gulf Coast) | External — extra airflow + cooler eggs at collection |

 - Sloped roof, not flat.
-A 30–45° slope on the box top prevents hens from roosting on top of the boxes.
-Flat-topped boxes invite a second sleeping perch problem.
+A 30–45° slope on the box top stops hens from roosting on top of the boxes.
+Flat-topped boxes create a second sleeping-perch problem on top of the one you just avoided inside the box.
+Worth the extra cut every time.

 - Front lip 4–6 inches tall.
 Keeps bedding and eggs in; gives a hen a sill to step over without it being hard to enter.
 Too low (under 3 in) and bedding kicks out; too high (8+ in) and pullets struggle to enter.